KJMcDaniels/AWSCyberLab_TKHTeam1/README.md

 ### VPC Creation

-1. Design the CIDR blocks for your VPC and subnets.
+#### 1. Design the CIDR blocks for your VPC and subnets

+- **Determine CIDR for VPC**: Choose a CIDR block for the VPC.
+A common practice is to use a `/16` CIDR block (e.g., `10.0.0.0/16`) to provide ample IP addresses for lab scenarios.
+- **Plan Subnets**: Divide the VPC CIDR block into smaller CIDR blocks for each subnet.
+Planning might include a public subnet for internet-facing resources and private subnets for backend systems.
+For example:
+  - Public Subnet: `10.0.1.0/24`
+  - Training Tools Subnet: `10.0.2.0/24`
+  - Active Directory Subnet (Optional): `10.0.3.0/24`
+  - Docker Containers Subnet (Optional): `10.0.4.0/24`

-2. Navigate to the VPC dashboard and create a new VPC.
+#### 2. Navigate to the VPC dashboard and create a new VPC

+- **Access the VPC Dashboard**: Log into the AWS Management Console, navigate to the "Services" menu, and select "VPC" under the "Networking & Content Delivery" category.
+- **Launch VPC Wizard**: Click on "Launch VPC Wizard" to start the VPC creation process.
+- **VPC Configuration**:
+  - Choose "VPC with a Single Public Subnet" for simplicity or "VPC with Public and Private Subnets" for more complex setups.
+  - Enter the VPC CIDR block and subnet CIDR as designed in the previous step.
+  - Name your VPC and subnets for easy identification (e.g., "CyberSecLab-VPC" and "CyberSecLab-PublicSubnet").
+  - Configure other options as necessary, such as enabling DNS hostname and DNS resolution.
+- **Create VPC**: Review your configurations and click "Create VPC" to establish your new VPC.

 ### Subnet Creation